thevpc/tson/README.md

 ```

 ## Char Streams
+A sequence of characters enclosed between delimiters, allowing inclusion of arbitrary text content without interpretation.
+It preserves the exact character sequence, including whitespace and line breaks.

 ```
     ^SomeDelimiter[ Anything you cna think of]SomeDelimiter
 ```

 ## Binary Streams
+A sequence of binary data encoded as Base64, enclosed between user-defined delimiters.
+It preserves the exact binary content while representing it in a text-friendly format suitable for inclusion in TSON documents.
 ```
     ^SomeDelimiter[Base64]SomeDelimiter
 ```

 ## Aliases & References
+Provides a mechanism to define a value once and reuse it multiple times within a TSON document.
+An alias assigns a label to a value, and a reference uses that label to refer back to the original value, enabling reuse and avoiding duplication.

 ```
     a: @(#ref)1234     // define alias